gsoules/MkDocs/digital-archive/docs/technology/pastperfect-exporter.md

 	how it works.
 As noted in that documentation, when you use this option, you'll need to [rebuild your Digital Archive Elasticsearch indexes](/administrator/reindex) when you are done importing.

-catalog
-:	The `catalog` option must be set to either `all` or to one of the PastPerfect catalog names
-	`ARCHIVES`, `LIBRARY`, `OBJECTS`, and `PHOTOS`.
-Any other value will result in an error.

-	The only time you would specify a specific catalog would be if you were doing an initial export and wanted to export the catalogs one at a time to make sure that everything looks good for one catalog before proceeding with another.

 details
 :	Set the `details` option to `yes` if you want to see additional statistics: